hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 These are simply explosive slit bombs.
 They were popular until the Federre war, but over-use has now made them a luxury.

+#### Chemicals
+##### Acid thrower

+The acid thrower is an ancient weapon last used in the horsa war.
+This design is simple.
+It acts as a water gun firing highly concentrated acid, dissolving what it touches.
+This weapon is now rarely used, due to the time needed for it to take effect.

+#### Bunkers

+##### Anti-bunker catapault (R)

+The anti-bunker catapault is the most common method to destroy the bunker of the enemy.
+A massive weight, several km long and super dense, is launched from a catapault (also massive!) onto the bunker, but shortly before impact the entire weight is concentrated into a small area, just a few metres across, and crushes a hole into the bunker.
+However, it usually collapses from the damage, destroying everything inside.
+Therefore, it can't always be used.

+##### Anti-bunker drill (R)

+The anti-bunker drill is the method Rescueland uses when it needs to capture the bunker.
+It drills through the ground at incredible speeds, several thousand km/h.
+However, it is still slower than the anti-bunker catapault, and more expensive, which is why it is not used as often.
+The hole it drills is 8 metres across.
+It can drill into the bunker from any direction, except if it is protected by darkmaterial or FFG.

 # Civilian